rafmardev/project-brief-ai-assistant/app/README.md

 - Dependency Rule: Inner layers (use cases, entities) do not depend on outer layers (frameworks, APIs, DB).
 - Testability: Business logic can be tested independently from FastAPI or storage layers.
 - Extensibility: New use cases, endpoints, or storage backends can be added with minimal impact on existing code.

 **Use Case 1: File Upload & Store Creation**
-1. Upload Endpoint (`/brief`)
+1. Upload Endpoint - API Layer (`/brief`)
 - Receives one or multiple documents from the user.
+- Receives HTTP requests, validates input, and delegates to the use case.
 - Calls the File Upload Use Case.
+- Returns a response with the generated store_id and a summary.
 2. Use Case Logic
 - Creates a new store to organize uploaded files.
 Uploads files to the store (e.g., Gemini File Store or server storage).
-- Persists metadata locally (or in a database) with the associated store_id.
+- Persists documents locally with the associated store_id.
-3. API Layer
+3. Repository
-- Receives HTTP requests, validates input, and delegates to the use case.
-- Returns a response with the generated store_id or a summary.
+- Saves a file in the folder created with its store_id.
+4. Gemini Integration Services
+- Uploads a file, creates stores.

 **Use Case 2: Semantic Query**
-1. Query Endpoint (/query)
+1. Query Endpoint (`/query`)
 - Receives a query in English and a store_id referencing a previously uploaded project.
+- Returns an answer or relevant snippet to the user.

 2. Use Case Logic
 - Loads the relevant documents from the store.
 - Executes a semantic search or natural language query over the content.
 - Returns an answer or relevant snippet to the user.

-3. API Layer
-- Receives the HTTP request, validates parameters, and delegates to the query use case.
-- Formats and returns the response to the client.
+3. Gemini Integration Service
+- Makes sematic queries to Gemini API.

 ---